Community Lien in Arizona

 The appellate court agreed with the trial court that the value of the business was not based solely on Jack’s initial investment but the ten years of pre-marital labor he invested in that business.

-Community Lien in Arizona | Community Lien and Fair Compensation Approach
+Community Lien Versus Fair Compensation Approach

 The appellate court, therefore, confirmed the trial judge’s use of the “fair compensation to the community” approach and affirmed the trial court’s ruling.